StonyBrookDB/odprediction/README.md

 Using the permutation method to get the features importances.

 ## ICD Codes
-This file includes the ICD-9 and ICD-10 codes used in the project to identify Opioid Use Disorder, Opioid Poisoing and Cancer.
+According codes are put in the doc files in seperate folder.